Autumn Lecture Series 2025: Here I stand with Sam Wells interviewed by Julian Worricker

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.

-A sermon preached at St Martin-in-the-Fields on Sunday 26th April 2026, by Revd Dr Sam Wells.
+A sermon preached at St Martin-in-the-Fields on Sunday 7th of June 2026, by Revd Dr Sam Wells.

-Nazareth Contemplative Prayer on Saturday 25h of April 2026, with Revd Catherine Duce in Camden Lock, London.
+Nazareth Contemplative Prayer on Saturday 6th of June 2026, with Maddie Naisbitt in South Park Garden, Wimbledon.

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.